AirBolt Smartlock Review

 Incase, the company more famous for iPhone cases, has their own version of a smart luggage lock for $49.95.
 The lock had 5 reviews at the time of publishing, three of which were two or one stars.
 The main complaint against this device was that it had limited battery power.

-While these options are cheaper than the AirBolt, we believe those who are concerned about the way their lock looks and who want good battery life will most likely be happiest with AirBolt.
+While these options are cheaper than the AirBolt, those who are concerned about the way their lock looks and who want good battery life will most likely be happiest with AirBolt.